KostasAndroulidakis/SIREN/README.md

 This only works for toggle operations.
 Setting a specific state (HIGH or LOW) still requires PORTB manipulation.

+### Why use Timer1 Input Capture instead of pulseIn()?

+The Arduino `pulseIn()` function uses a software polling loop that checks `micros()` repeatedly.
+This introduces timing jitter of ±4μs due to interrupt handling and function call overhead.

+Timer1 Input Capture is a hardware feature of the ATmega328P that automatically records the timer value when an edge is detected on the ICP1 pin (D8).
+The hardware captures the exact moment of the edge transition, regardless of what the CPU is doing.

+Practical impact on measurements:

+- `pulseIn()`: ±4μs jitter → ±0.7mm distance error
+- Timer1 IC: ±0.5μs resolution → ±0.09mm distance error

+This required rewiring ECHO from D3 to D8 (the ICP1 pin) and swapping the buzzer to D3.
+The code saves and restores Timer1's configuration to maintain compatibility with the Servo library, which also uses Timer1.

+The tradeoff is reduced portability (ATmega-specific code) and slightly more complex implementation, but the improved measurement consistency is valuable for a radar application where accuracy matters.

 ## What I Learned

 This project significantly deepened my understanding of Object-Oriented Programming.
 Coming from CS50's C-based curriculum, I was familiar with structs and pointers, but classes were new territory.